rbind/b-rodrigues.github.com/_posts/2017-01-07-my-free-book-has-a-cover.md

 <img src="/assets/images/cover.png" width="612" height="792"/>

-In it, we see a guy holding a shield with the Greek letter lambda, which also happens to be the letter to design functional programming.
+In it, we see a guy holding a shield with the Greek letter lambda, which also happens to be the letter to designate functional programming.
 I've added the title with the [Komika Title](http://www.dafont.com/komika-title.font) font.

-Condiser this cover in beta, it'll probably evolve some more.
+Consider this cover in beta, it'll probably evolve some more.
 But I couldn't wait to use it!

 I love it.
 Hope you'll love it too!